MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 We are always happy to have a conversation with you about estimates.

-### Notify Stakeholders About the Migration
+### Notify stakeholders about the migration

 Your employees have different needs with respect to their data, and it is paramount to know what those are.
 Take a shopping list of all departments, contact their managers, and identify key concerns in their processes and apps.

 Keep in mind that while cloud storage is sometimes just a container for files, people might also be using it with third-party apps or for more advanced collaboration.

-#### Example Emails to Send
+#### Example emails to send

 **Subject**: ATTENTION: Decision to Migrate from Egnyte to Office 365

-**Message**: A few months ago, management decided we will leaving Egnyte and transition to Office 365.
+**Message**: A few months ago, management decided we will be leaving Egnyte and transition to Office 365.
 In Office 365, all employees will have access to cloud storage and its included apps.

-We will manage the migration to ensure all of our data gets transfered securely and efficiently.
+We manage the migration to ensure all of our data gets transfered securely and efficiently.
 Let me know if you have any questions or concerns about the process.
 </br>

-**Subject**: ATTENTION: Important Information Regarding Cloud Data Migration
+**Subject**: ATTENTION: Important Info Regarding Cloud Data Migration

 **Message**: As you know from prior emails, we are moving from Egnyte to Office 365 as our cloud storage provider.

 To assist in this migration, we ask all employees to finish working and upload any last changes to files in Egnyte by 17:00 PT on Friday, April 7, 2020.
-Changes to files or data in Egnyte after this time will not be moved.
+Changes to files or data in Egnyte after this time are not moved.

 On Monday, April 10, 2020, all employees will be using Office 365.